Building a Custom Automated Reach Schedule

 6. Once you have set all fields, the yellow Add to reach schedule button on the right will be operational.
 Click it to add the staff member.
 Follow the same steps to include additional staff members, if necessary.

 7. Next, you'll select the type of reach.
-Type tells our operators how many times to loop through your on-call list.
+Type tells our system how many times to loop through your on-call list.
 For example, if we were to call through your list 5 times, you would choose 5x + End.
-If we were reaching through forever, you would use Infinity.
-Keep in mind, the number of times our operators reach out is all billable and adds to the usage on your account.

 - If you have 2 people in your list, your Type cannot exceed 5x + End.